 The Azure Window is a natural arch in the Maltese island of Gozo featuring a table-like rock over the sea.
 It is situated near two other famous natural landmarks – the Inland Sea, and Dwejra Bay.
 The stunning geography of the area was created thousands of years ago when two limestone caves collapsed.

-The Externsteine are a distinctive rock formation located in the district of Lippe within the German state of North Rhine-Westphalia, not far from the city of Detmold at Horn-Bad Meinberg.
+The Externsteine is a distinctive rock formation located in the district of Lippe within the German state of North Rhine-Westphalia, not far from the city of Detmold at Horn-Bad Meinberg.
 The formation consists of several tall, narrow columns of rock which rise abruptly from the surrounding wooded hills.

-Ben Amera is the world’s third largest monolith behind mount Augustus and Uluru, both in Australia.
+Ben Amera is the world’s third-largest monolith behind mount Augustus and Uluru, both in Australia.
 It is located in Mauritania, close to the border with Western Sahara.